lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 However, some fields may occur multiple times.
 An example is the uri-path of CoAP.
 FP indicates which occurrence this Field Description applies to.
 If FP is not specified in the Field Description, it takes the default value of 1.
-The value 1 designates the first occurence.
+The value 1 designates the first occurrence.
 The value 0 is special.
 It means "don't care", see {{PProcessing}}.

 * A Direction Indicator (DI) indicates the packet direction(s) this Field Description applies to.
 Three values are possible: